Explore Azure Storage

 -

-In the Azure portal page for your storage container, on the left side, in the Data storage section, select File shares.
+In the Azure portal page for your storage account, on the left side, in the Data storage section, select Classic file shares.

 -

-Select Next: Backup > and disable backup.
-Then select Review + create.
+Select Next: Backup > and clear the Enable backup checkbox to disable backup.
+Then select Review + create, and on the Review + create tab, select Create.

 Tip: Disabling backup keeps costs down for a short-lived lab environment — you would enable it for production resilience.